 (I keep pinching myself to see if my life is real.
 Am I really living this adventure?
 And how can I live out my convictions and core values with even greater authenticity?)

-Soon, I’ll be visiting some heroes who are helping drug addicts, commercial sex workers and those infected with HIV/AIDS as well as those affected by the disease such as AIDS orphans.
+Soon, I’ll be visiting some heroes who are helping drug addicts, women in forced prostitution and those infected with HIV/AIDS as well as those affected by the disease such as AIDS orphans.
 These people have made enormous sacrifices to support the ones living on the margins of society.
 Their compassion and courage astound me.
 How do they do it?
 What keeps them going each day?
 How can they not do the work? was one person’s response.

 What can we do to remember people living with HIV?
-How can we improve upon the services that are provided to drug addicts and commercial sex workers (CSWs)?
+How can we improve upon the services that are provided to drug addicts and women forced into prostitution (the NGO calls them commercial sex workers, CSWs)?
 In the S.E.
-Asian country I visited, the commercial sex workers at one particular brothel did not have alternative employment opportunities in the region.
+Asian country I visited, the women forced into prostitution at one particular brothel did not have alternative employment opportunities in the region.

 That’s no surprise.
 This is a village area stuck in circa 1960s.
 The dirt roads blew dust when the occasional motorbike or ancient bus blasted by.
 The buildings look rickety and run down.
 And there is no mall, not even a small one, in sight!
 Only outdoor markets with mystery meat splayed on the wooden table.